No Knife: History

 No Knife often toured with Jimmy Eat World.
 After hinting on their website in March 2008 that they might reunite in late 2008 or early 2009, the band was announced as the opening act for three west coast dates on Jimmy Eat World's "Clarity x 10" tour.
-No Knife played their final show Thursday, June 18, 2009 at the Belly Up Tavern in Solana Beach, Ca. The last song performed was "Mission Control".
+No Knife played their final show Thursday, June 18, 2009, at the Belly Up Tavern in Solana Beach, California.